How Much Does It Cost to Use a Tesla Supercharger?

 The Tesla supercharger stations are the pinnacle of electric vehicle charging stations.
 Unfortunately, the prices of these can vary widely.
-It depends on a few different factors, including location, time, price of electricity, and the speed at which you want to charge.
+It depends on a few different factors, including location, time, price of electricity, and the speed at which you want to charge the EV.

 You can check the going rate for your area using the U.S. Energy Information Administration list.
 This shows the prices throughout the U.S. for the past two years for residential, commercial, industrial, and transportation industries.